Covid-19 Alert: Two Cleaning Products that Kill Coronavirus, According to Science

 EPA-approved Lysol products that effectively “kill” coronavirus

 In July, the Environmental Protection Agency approved the first two Lysol products that were directly tested against the new coronavirus: Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist.
 “These products are distinct because of how they’ve been tested,” the EPA reports.
 “As SARS-CoV-2 is a new virus, it has only recently become available for laboratory testing.”
 The agency expects more products like these to be approved in the coming weeks, but are the new items any better?
 Probably not.
+(That said, these cleaning products kill Covid-19, are eco-friendly AND are approved by the EPA.)

 “The new approval does not necessarily make them better products, just the first to officially present enough evidence that they kill this virus,” says Beth Ann Lambert, system infection control supervisor, Center for Quality and Patient Safety at Ochsner Health, in New Orleans.
 In fact, the two “new” Lysol products had been on the EPA’s List N since early March, she adds.